 If you don’t know how to do this then things could go awry!

 It seems that everyone is in product sourcing mode right now – and welcome to the club!
-I spend hours every week researching and calculator2sourcing products for The Source Report and just recently I’ve received a few queries regarding calculating the profitability of products – basically how to work out whether a product is viable when purchased at a wholesale price before going ahead with a full order.
+I spend hours every week researching and sourcing products for The Source Report and just recently I’ve received a few queries regarding calculating the profitability of products – basically how to work out whether a product is viable when purchased at a wholesale price before going ahead with a full order.

 Obviously it’s vitally important that you understand how to work out the amount of profit you will make per sale!
 So I thought I’d give you a heads up on calculating profits today so that you know exactly what to do right from the start when researching and sourcing products.